bright/new-www/_posts/2018-02-16-charts-on-android-1.md

 ![chart one](/images/radek/chart_ugly.png)

 ### Make me beautiful - LineChart properties
+Time to add some colors and spices.
 Chart layout configuration is very flexible.
-I'll show you some basic properties, the rest you may find in [documentation](https://github.com/PhilJay/MPAndroidChart/wiki).
-They are separated between dataset-specific and chart-specific.
+I'll show you some basic properties, the rest you may find in the [documentation](https://github.com/PhilJay/MPAndroidChart/wiki).
+Props are separated between dataset-specific and chart-specific.

 ##### Tune up data sets